-Right now, any travel for holidays is off the cards as the UK is under lockdown until mid-February earliest.
+International travel for holidays is not allowed until 17 May earliest.
 However, major airlines continue to fly long-haul routes from the UK, for foreign nationals returning home and for essential travel.
 See which countries open to travellers from the UK and check out our guide to buying travel insurance during coronavirus, in case plans change last minute.

 Have baggage guidelines changed during coronavirus?